KBNLresearch/tapeimgr/readme.md

 Internally *tapeimgr* wraps around the Linux [*dd*](http://manpages.ubuntu.com/manpages/bionic/man1/dd.1.html) and [*mt*](http://manpages.ubuntu.com/manpages/bionic/man1/mt.1.html) tools.

-## Warning
+## Warnings

 At this stage *tapeimgr* has only had limited testing with a small number of DDS-1 and DLT-IV tapes.
-Use at your own risk, and please report any unexpected behaviour using the issue tracker.
+Use at your own risk, and please [report any unexpected behaviour using the issue tracker](https://github.com/KBNLresearch/tapeimgr/issues).

+For now *tapeimgr* can only read tapes that were written in fixed block mode; tapes written in variable block mode may result in unexpected behaviour (if ).
+Support of variable block mode [may be added to a future release](https://github.com/KBNLresearch/tapeimgr/issues/28).
+Note that older tapes were most likely written in fixed block mode, as variable block mode is typically only supported by more recent tape drives.

 ## System requirements